 Vetting an offshore development services company

-- Get on the phone – By speaking with the sales VP or even a CEO, you can get to know the ethos, temperament, and attitude of those running the business.
+- Get on the phone: By speaking with the VP of Sales or even the CEO, you can get to know the ethos, temperament, and attitude of those running the business.

 Moving your software development offshore will always be a huge business decision — and that means the benefits must be significant and tangible.
 Let’s look at the main two for working with an offshore development services company.

-Crucially, your team are still producing outstanding work.
+Crucially, your team is still producing outstanding work.
 And when revenue grows and expenses fall, profits shoot up.

 So where’s the compromise?

 The reality is that remote teams have never been easier to manage!
-With instant messaging and video calling apps you can speak to anyone, anywhere, and at anytime of day.
+With instant messaging and video calling apps you can speak to anyone, anywhere, and at any time of the day.
 Task-scheduling tools are already prolific with in-house teams — all you have to do is add more users!

 Want to learn more?

 And those companies are thriving today.
-If you’d like to chat with one of our executives and learn more about how offshoring could work for your business, simple reach out!
+If you’d like to chat with one of our executives and learn more about how offshoring could work for your business, simply reach out!

 Liked the article?
 Don’t forget to share.